-"Thakral Controlling

-Company"

-Any of Thakral Investments Limited, Preview Investments Limited and/or any company (i) that will be deemed as a controlling shareholder of the Company within the definition of the Listing Manual and (ii) in which a Thakral Family Director or his associate has an interest.
+"Thakral Controlling Company" Any of Thakral Investments Limited, Preview Investments Limited and/or any company (i) that will be deemed as a controlling shareholder of the Company within the definition of the Listing Manual and (ii) is a Thakral Family Director or an associate of a

-"Thakral Controlling

-Shareholder"

-Any of Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral, Madam Manbeen Kaur Thakral and/or any individual who (i) will be deemed as a controlling shareholder of the Company within the definition of the Listing Manual and (ii) is a Thakral Family Director or an associate of a Thakral Family Director.
+"Thakral Controlling Shareholder" Any of Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral and/or any individual who (i) will be deemed as a controlling

+Thakral Family Director.
-"Thakral Family Directors" : Mr. Kartar Sing

-Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral and/or
+"Thakral Family Directors" Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral and/or Mr.

-Mr. Bikramjit Singh Thakral.
+Bikramjit Singh Thakral.